 We are fortunate to have 'live accompaniment' in school in the form of the organist from St Mary's Church, although we can also use backing tracks and CDs if necessary.
-The organist usually comes in to assist the headteacher with 'Songs for Worship' every week, although this has been prevented recently by Covid restrictions.
+The organist usually comes in to assist the headteacher with 'Songs for Worship' every week.